Precautionary Boil Order Advisories

 What if I drank water already?

-Can my pets drink the water during a precautionary boil order?
+Can my pets drink the water during a precautionary boil order advisory?

 Pets can get sick from many of the same germs as people or spread germs to people.
 Before providing water to pets, it is advised that you bring tap water to a rolling boil for five minutes and then allow for sufficient cooling or provide your pet with bottled water.

-Can I wash my hands with the water during a precautionary boil order?
+Can I wash my hands with the water during a precautionary boil order advisory?

 The Cook County Department of Public Health recommends that either bottled water or water boiled for 5 minutes and then cooled should be used for hand washing.
 When this is not practical, it is recommended that tap water is used to wash and rinse, then followed up with the use of hand sanitizer.

-Can I bathe in the water during a precautionary boil order?
+Can I bathe in the water during a precautionary boil order advisory?

 Yes, it is safe to shower or bathe in the water.
 It is only recommended that the tap water is not consumed unless it is brought to a rolling boil for five minutes and then sufficiently cooled.